juripero/ryft-server/README.md

 ## Preserve search results

 By default all search results are deleted from the Ryft server once they are delivered to user.
-But to have "search in the previous results" feature there are two query parameters: `data=` and `index=`.
+In order to preserve results thereby allowing for the ability to subsequently "search in the previous results", there are two query parameters available: `data=` and `index=`.

-First `data=output.dat` parameter keeps the search results on the Ryft server under `/ryftone/output.dat`.
+Using the first parameter, `data=output.dat` creates the search results on the Ryft server under `/ryftone/output.dat`.
 It is possible to use that file as an input for the subsequent search call `files=output.dat`.

 Note, it is important to use consistent file extension for the structured search in order to let Ryft use appropriate RDF scheme!

 For now there is no way to delete such intermediate result file.
-At least until `DELETE /files` API endpoint will be implemented.
+That function will be made available in the future when the `DELETE /files` API endpoint will be implemented.

-Second `index=index.txt` parameter keeps the search index under `/ryftone/index.txt`.
+Using the second parameter `index=index.txt` keeps the search index file under `/ryftone/index.txt`.

 Note, according to Ryft API documentation index file should always have `.txt` extension!